AcademySoftwareFoundation/rez/docs/source/variants.rst

   platform, may not be a valid filesystem path.

 You can avoid these issues by using :attr:`hashed_variants`.
-This sets the variant subpath to a hash of its requirements, rather than the requirements themselves.
+This sets the variant sub-path to a hash of its requirements, rather than the requirements themselves.
-The resulting subdirectly is somewhat unwieldy (example:
+The resulting sub-directory is somewhat unwieldy (example:
 ``83e0c415db1b602f9d59cee028da6ac785e9bacc``).
 However, another feature, :data:`variant shortlinks <use_variant_shortlinks>`, deals with this.
 A shortlink is a symlink to each variant, created in a separate subdirectory (default ``_v``).